Construction of social infrastructure is a very important part of Base Titanium’s community programmes.

 - a collaborative process of evaluating needs of the communities and cross-referencing the County Integrated Development Plan prepared by the Kwale County Government to guide development activities within the county.

-Commitments under the mining lease, including 2 schools, a dispensary, a social hall and 2 boreholes at the Mrima Bwiti Host Resettlement Site and 2 schools, a borehole and health centre at Magaoni have been completed.
-Since the area has several existing health facilities, in agreement with county health authorities, community consultation committees and the Commissioner of Mines, a four-wheel drive ambulance was provided to Msambweni Referral Hospital as an alternative to a dispensary.
+All commitments under the mining lease, including 2 schools, a dispensary, a social hall and 2 boreholes at the Mrima Bwiti Host Resettlement Site and 2 schools, a borehole and health centre at Magaoni have been completed.
+Since the area has several existing health facilities, in agreement with county health authorities, community consultation committees and the Commissioner of Mines, a four-wheel drive ambulance was provided to Msambweni Referral Hospital as an alternative to another dispensary in the area.

-Furthermore, we continue to participate in a number of additional projects, working closely with:
+Furthermore, we continue to participate in a number of additional projects, such as:

-- the Kwale County Government to assist with construction of Early Childhood Development centres, agricultural training facilities, health facilities and water infrastructure; and
+- working closely with the Kwale County Government to assist with construction of Early Childhood Development centres, agricultural training facilities, health facilities and water infrastructure;

-- other work includes refurbishment of existing schools in Kwale and Mombasa counties to create a better learning environment and upgrading work to improve service delivery at the Kenya Medical Training College at Msambweni.
+- upgrading work to improve service delivery at the Kenya Medical Training College at Msambweni; and

-The geographical spread of our social infrastructure projects is shown in the map below.
-We have already touched many parts of Kwale County, including the project host resettlement site as well as the Likoni area in Mombasa County.
-Recent activity has also extended our reach to Kinango Sub-County in Kwale.
+We have already touched many parts of Kwale County, including the project host resettlement site in Lunga Lunga Sub-county, various parts of Kinango Sub-county as well as Likoni in Mombasa County.

 Bwiti Social Hall